james-sciortino/c9800-set-site-tag/readme.md

 # C9800-Set-Site-Tag
-This script is for the Cisco Catalyst 9800 Wireless Controller platform.
-It utilizes several Cisco-IOS-XE 17.3.1 YANG Models.
+This script is for the Cisco Catalyst 9800 Wireless Controller platform, and utilizes several Cisco-IOS-XE 17.3.1 YANG Models.

-This script is intended for wireless administrators to programmatically automate the creation and assignment of unique site-tags for efficient AP management.
+Its purpose is to assist wireless administrators to programmatically automate the creation and assignment of unique site-tags for efficient AP management.

 # Summary
 Site-tags on the C9800 Wireless Controller Platform serve the following purposes:
 1. Define if an AP is configured for Local Mode or Flexconnect mode, and also contains the AP Join Profile and Flex Profile that is applied to the AP.
 2. Include attributes that are specific to the physical site.
 For example, the list of primary APs for efficient upgrade is a part of a site-tag.
 3. Used as a AAA RADIUS attribute in Cisco ISE, particularly to differentiate authorization results for wireless clients associating to different APs.

-Wireless administrators can programmatically automate the creation and assignment of unique site-tags for efficient AP management.
-Site-tags can be useful as RADIUS attributes in Cisco ISE, particularly to differentiate authorization results for wireless clients associating to different APs.

 # How it works
 This Python code intends to accomplish the following tasks: